turingschool/portfolios/template-markdown.md

 * [Number Guesser GitHub URL](https://github.com/hannahbare/numberguesser)
 * [Original Assignment](http://frontend.turing.io/projects/number-guesser.html)

-Build a game where the user guesses a number between 1 and 100.
-Phase 4 is optional.
+⋅⋅*Build a game where the user guesses a number between 1 and 100 ⋅⋅*Phase 4 is optional.
 If you execute phase 4, create a separate branch in Git for that work for evaluation (using Git is an extra challenge – investigate how to initialize a Git repo and make a branch!
 We’ll go over how to do this in class in a few days, so this is a great time to investigate on your own).)

 ### Eval Comments
 (n/a)

 ### Eval Scores
-Functional Expectations
+⋅⋅*Functional Expectations
 Novice: Application meets all of the expectations of phase one.
 Advanced Beginner: Application meets all of the expectations of phase two.
-COMP RECREATION / DESIGN
+⋅⋅*COMP RECREATION / DESIGN
 Advanced Beginner
 Proficient
-HTML
+⋅⋅*HTML
 Advanced Beginner
 Proficient
-CSS
+⋅⋅*CSS
 Advanced Beginner
 Proficient
-JS/jQuery
+⋅⋅*JS/jQuery
 Advanced Beginner
 Proficient